alimikegami/BlueSky-technical-test/README.md

 ```
 docker compose up -d
 ```
-Once executed, the API will be accessible at `http://localhost:8001`
+Once executed, the API will be accessible at `http://localhost:8001`.
+The tables will be automatically created by the API.
 ## Tech Stacks
 The following technologies are used in this project:
 - Python (BeautifulSoup4, FastAPI, MySQL connector, dotenv, pytest)